 - The storage life of frozen embalmed animals is long.
 In addition, due to the freeze-dried taxidermy, the storage of animals in areas such as glass windows and bell jars contributes to their protection from external factors.

-One of the most important factors for protecting animals stored with freeze-dried taxidermy is the use of the freeze-dry machine and the timely and correct execution of the process.
-For this reason, you can examine the Liyolife products on our website for the animals you have prepared for embalming.
+Therefore, one of the most important factors for protecting animals stored with freeze-dried taxidermy is using the freeze-dry machine and the timely and correct execution of the process.

 You can reach our previous article from https://liyolife.com/en/what-are-food-drying-methods/